 Approximately three hours before your scheduled flight, you will be dropped off at the airport for your departure.

-Before heading for the Manaslu Tsum Valley Trek in Nepal, it is important to know how hard this trek is so that it helps you plan.
+Before heading for the Manaslu Tsum Valley Trek in Nepal, it is essential to know how hard this trek is, so that it helps you plan.
 Due to various risk factors involved in this trek, it is classified as a moderately challenging off-the-beaten trek in Nepal.
-Let’s see each factors that add difficulty to this Manaslu Tsum Valley Trek:
+Let's see each factors that add difficulty to this Manaslu Tsum Valley Trek:

 You must spend 20–22 days in Nepal in order to finish the Manaslu Tsum Valley trip.
 You will travel for six to seven hours each day to cover almost 200 km on these lengthy itinerary days.
 This walk has no shortcuts, and it can be difficult for hikers to spend about three weeks in the mountainous area.
 Trekkers must plan a holiday for this trek by keeping a watch on its duration.